CatalaLang/catala-book/src/2-2-conditionals-exceptions.md

 legal decision to prioritize the exception of article 4 over the exception of article 3.
 Now, let us see how to write that with Catala.
-Because article 2 is the base case for the exception of article 3, and article 3 is the base case for the exception of Article 4, we need to give the definitions of `tax_rate` at articles 2 and 3 an explicit `label` so that the `exception` keywords in article 3 and 4 can refer to those labels:
+Because article 2 is the base case for the exception of article 3, and article 3 is the base case for the exception of article 4, we need to give the definitions of `tax_rate` at articles 2 and 3 an explicit `label` so that the `exception` keywords in article 3 and 4 can refer to those labels: